 Moving to ESLint

 The previous versions of Angular have been shipping a default implementation for linting (TSLint).
 It was supposedly one of the most popular linting tools for a long period of time.
-Angular version 11 has deprecated the use of TSLint and Codelyzer.
-The future version will not have the default implementation for linting Angular projects.
+Angular version 11 has deprecated the use of TSLint and Codelyzer as an important part of the Angular material changelog.
+POst this, the future version will not have the default implementation for linting Angular projects.

 As one of the important changes in Angular 11, the TSLint is deprecated by the developers who recommend migration to ESLint.
 The open-source community developed a third-party solution and planned a migration through typescript-eslint, angular-eslint and tslint-to-eslint-config.
 To ensure a smooth transition, the Angular developers have collaborated to the supported linting stack.

-In the earlier versions, while using the RouteReuseStrategy #shouldReuseRoute method, there was a concern regarding future and next routes being traded for child routes.
-This issue is fixed in angular version 11 however you need to adjust your code if you are using it in your code already.
-Also preserveQueryParams has been discontinued in angular 11, instead users will have to use queryParamsHandling=”preserve” . in this version the new parameter types allow a variable of type NavigationExtras to be passed in, however, they will not permit the object literals, as they may only specify known properties and types that do not have properties in common with the ones in the Pick. in order to fix this, users can specify properties from the NavigationExtras that use the a type assertion on the object or variable: as NavigationExtras.
+In this version the new parameter types allow a variable of type NavigationExtras to be passed in, however, they will not permit the object literals, as they may only specify known properties and types that do not have properties in common with the ones in the Pick.
+In order to fix this, users can specify properties from the NavigationExtras that use a type assertion on the object or variable: as NavigationExtras.

 Angular 11 has made amendments to improve the typing for validators and asyncValidators that were earlier not available.
 These arguments are properly typed for your code to rely on directive constructor types as it may require some updates to improve type safety.
 Type of AbstractFormControl.parent in angular 11 includes null that is included in the types of .parent.
-The version 11 migration adds the non-null assertion operator wherever necessary.
-The FormControl, FormGroup and FormArray class in the previous versions had async validators defined at initialization time.
+Angular recent changelogs adds the non-null assertion operator wherever necessary.
+The FormControl, FormGroup, and FormArray class in the previous versions had async validators defined at initialization time.
 In the new version, the status event is emitted into the statusChanges observable.

 Deprecations and Breaking Changes